ianmbloom/futhask/README.md

     finalizeFO :: (MonadIO m, FutharkObject wrapped raw) => wrapped c -> FutT c m ()

 As with any manual memory management, the programmer is responsible for ensuring that the finalized value will not be used afterwards.
+For cases where the object is used in more than one thread without synchronisation,

+    addReferenceFO :: (MonadIO m, FutharkObject wrapped raw) => wrapped c -> FutT c m ()

+can be used. `addReferenceFO` increments the reference counter of the object and `finalizeFO` will just decrement this counter until it's `0`.